duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Group by or aggregation operations are critical steps in OLAP workloads, and have therefore received substantial focus in DuckDB, **improving over 12x in the last 3 years**.

-In version 0.3.1, multithreaded aggregation was enabled by default, providing a significant speedup.
+In November 2021, version 0.3.1 enabled multithreaded aggregation by default, providing a significant speedup.

-In 0.6.1, data loads into tables were parallelized.
+In December 2022, data loads into tables were parallelized with the release of version 0.6.1.
 This is another example of improving the entire data workflow, as this group by benchmark actually stressed the insertion performance substantially.
 Inserting the results was taking the majority of the time!